flonadb/flonadb/1-1-0/README.md

 ## Features
 ### Data Masking
-Different database systems provide functions that can be used in queries to mask values in a result set but these functions are database specific and used in individual queries.
+Different database systems provide functions that can be used in queries to mask values in a result set but these functions are database specific and, they are used in individual queries.

-FlonaDB provides a database independent masking feature at the application level which allows developers to externally configure column whose values should be masked in result sets, the masking rules are applied to all applicable result set values.
+FlonaDB provides a database independent masking feature at the application level which allows developers to externally configure columns whose values should be masked in result sets, the masking rules are applied to all applicable result set values.
 Currently, the masking is only applicable to columns of data types that map to Java strings.

 #### String Mask Modes